MI7: First World War

-Patrick McGill served in MI7(b) after his recovery from wounds he received in the Battle of Loos in 1915.
+Patrick MacGill served in MI7(b) after his recovery from wounds he received in the Battle of Loos in 1915.

-Later A.A.
-Milne, the author of Winnie the Pooh, served in MI7(b) after recovering from wounds sustained at the Battle of the Somme.
+Later A. A. Milne, the author of Winnie the Pooh, served in MI7(b) after recovering from wounds sustained at the Battle of the Somme.
 The Anglo-Irish fantasy writer Lord Dunsany also served with Milne after being wounded in the Easter Rising of 1916; his books Tales of War and Unhappy Far-off Things collect some of the material he wrote during this time.